 - To foster retention of LGBT faculty and staff.

 - In the spirit of the university's desire to establish a diverse community, the Association shall seek to provide support and guidance for the University regarding issues that affect the well being of LGBT employees of the University.

 Membership in the Association is limited to LGBT faculty and staff of the university and LGBT faculty and staff who have retired from the university.

 III.
 Steering Committee

 B. The Steering Committee shall be elected, on an annual basis, by the membership of the Association.
-Once elected, the six members of the Steering Committee shall decide who will be the chair, vice chair, recorder, treasurer, web coordinator, and information coordinator.
-The six members will determine as Committee the responsibilities and duties required by each position.
+Once elected, the four members of the Steering Committee shall decide who will be the chair, vice chair, recorder, treasurer, web coordinator, and information coordinator.
+The four members will determine as Committee the responsibilities and duties required by each position.

 C. In order to be elected to the Steering Committee one must be a member of the Association.